-221 "A peace officer shall not take a person into custody based solely on the commission of an offense involving a controlled dangerous substance described in subsection B of this section if the peace officer, after making a reasonable determination and considering the facts and surrounding circumstances, reasonably believes that all of the following apply:" Okla.
+"A peace officer shall not take a person into custody based solely on the commission of an offense involving a controlled dangerous substance described in subsection B of this section if the peace officer, after making a reasonable determination and considering the facts and surrounding circumstances, reasonably believes that all of the following apply . . . ."
+Okla.
 Stat. tit, 63 § 2-413.1(A).
-222 The individual who "reasonably appeared to be in need of medical assistance due to the use of a controlled dangerous substance."
+The law requires that the individual "reasonably appeared to be in need of medical assistance due to the use of a controlled dangerous substance."
 Okla.
 Stat. tit, 63 § 2-413.1(A)(2)(b).

-223 A peace officer "shall not take a person into custody" if they fall under the ambit of the law, but the statute does not explicitly state that they may not be arrested.
+A peace officer "shall not take a person into custody" if they fall under the ambit of the law, but the statute does not explicitly state that they may not be arrested.
 Okla.
 Stat. tit, 63 § 2-413.1(A).

-224 An individual is immune from criminal prosecution for possession of Schedule I or Schedule II controlled dangerous substance as listed in Section 2-204 and 2-206 of Title 63 of the Oklahoma Statutes.
-T. 63 § 2-413.1(2)(B).
+An individual is immune from criminal prosecution for possession of Schedule I or Schedule II controlled dangerous substance as listed in Section 2-204 and 2-206 of Title 63 of the Oklahoma Statutes.
+Okla.
+Stat. tit, 63 § 2-413.1(2)(B).
+However, the amount of the controlled dangerous substance cannot reach the level constituting trafficking, as provided in subsection C of Section 2-415 of Title 63 of the Oklahoma Statutes.
+Okla.
+Stat. tit, 63 § 2-413.1(2)(B).
 However, the amount of the controlled dangerous substance cannot reach the level constituting trafficking, as provided in subsection C of Section 2-415 of Title 63 of the Oklahoma Statutes.
 Okla.
 Stat. tit, 63 § 2-413.1(2)(B).
 Additionally, a person is only immune from prosecution if the offense "involved a state of intoxication caused by the use of a controlled dangerous substance by a person or if the offense involved the person being or becoming intoxicated as a result of the use of a controlled dangerous substance by a person."
 Okla.
 Stat. tit, 63 § 2-413.1(B).